 The Director of the Preamble Center for Public Policy, a new Washington-based research organization.
 Nova is also the director of Ocean State Action, a coalition of labor, civil rights, environmental and consumer groups in Rhode Island that works together to make government more responsive to everyday citizens.
-Nova worked with Texas Agricultural Commissioner Jim Hightower with whom he helped form the Texas Populist Alliance.
+Nova worked with Texas Agricultural Commissioner Jim Hightower with whom he helped form the Texas Populist Alliance

-ETHEL KLEIN is the President of EDK Associates, a strategic research firm that works on issues of women’s rights, environmental protection, voter registration, arms control and work and family policy.
-Dr. Klein is a long time analyst of American politics and is the author of GENDER POLITICS, a book that explains how and why men and women approached politics differently.
+The President of EDK Associates, a strategic research firm that works on issues of women’s rights, environmental protection, voter registration, arms control and work and family policy.
+Dr. Klein is a long time analyst of American politics and is the author of Gender Politics, a book that explains how and why men and women approached politics differently

 A description of some of the laws that cities and states have been passing to redress corporate greed.
 TAPE OF ROBERT REICH.